 Exploring Waiheke Island at your own pace is great to go with the flow.
 It lets you be spontaneous and decide on a whim what you want to see and do.

 The best way to give yourself that extra time, but still have a plan for transportation is with the Waiheke Island Hop-On Hop-Off bus tour.
-For $69 NZD, you’ll have an all-day bus ticket around the island with the bus leaving from the Matiatia ferry terminal.
+For $76 NZD, you’ll have an all-day bus ticket around the island with the bus leaving from the Matiatia ferry terminal.
 You can listen to the driver talk about the history of the island and then hop off whenever you like.

-Related read: If setting your own schedule sounds perfect, take an NZ road trip!
+Related Read: If setting your own schedule sounds perfect, take an NZ road trip!
 I love the drive from Auckland to Paihia.

-8. Go kayaking or stand-up paddle boarding
+8. Go kayaking or stand-up paddle-boarding

 Definitely take part in some water sports while you are on beautiful Waiheke Island.
 The water is pure bliss and there is no better way to make the most of it than being in or on it!
+I love kayaking whenever I can, and it is definitely a must-do activity on Waiheke!

 Alternatively, join a tour that Kayak Waiheke runs, such as the Half Day Guided Coastal Explorer, which is their most popular tour to visit coves, caves, and canyons you can only reach with a kayak.
 If you’re looking for a magical way to spend an evening, try the Guided Sunset and Moonlight Invigoration tour.
-You’ll paddle toward the sunset and watch the stars come out as you go west from Matiatia harbor.
+You’ll paddle toward the sunset and watch the stars come out as you go west from Matiatia Harbour.

 9. Eat seafood at the Oyster Inn